“Everytime I take my dogs for a walk, they spend the entire time with their noses sniffing and dragging on the ground!”

 - A woman Pushing a baby carriage on the sidewalk

-Sounds carried by the wind are filled with a Lot of distractions for dogs!
+Sounds carried by the wind are filled with a Lot of distractions, when leash training a dog on walks!

 “My Dog Reacts to Everything He Sees”